StefanScott/urweb-pikaday/README.md

 https://github.com/dbushell/Pikaday

-Many thanks to [http://www.impredicative.com/pipermail/ur/2015-August/002165.html](Istvan Chung) for correcting several errors in my Ur/Web (and JavaScript) code, and getting this to work.
+Many thanks to [Istvan Chung](http://www.impredicative.com/pipermail/ur/2015-August/002165.html) for correcting several errors in my Ur/Web (and JavaScript) code, and getting this to work.

 (PS - In my testing, I compiled this *without* using the Makefile provided by Istvan, since I was unsure how to use it.)